 Gareth Murphy is author of Cowboys and Indies – The Epic History of the Record Industry.
 For his music business articles in the UK press, he won Writer of the Year at the 2017 PPA Independent Publisher Awards.
 He ghostwrote Siren Song, Sire Records founder Seymour Stein’s official autobiography, and lives in Paris.

-There's a reason why some countries export more good music than everywhere else, and it’s down to the health of their indie label scene.
+There's a reason why some countries export more good music than everywhere else, and it’s down to the health of their independent label scene.
 But what are the secrets to starting and running a successful record label, and how can you avoid the classic mistakes?
 Gareth Murphy explains how to survive an unpredictable game.

 The music business isn't just coming back to life right now, it may actually be bigger than before.
 What has changed, how did it happen, and what does it mean for artists?
 Gareth Murphy surveys the contemporary industry and asks: Who is making money from music and how?